fxdupe/graphmatchingtools/README.md

 # Graph Matching Tools

-This toolbox propose a common ground for several graph matching methods.
+This toolbox proposes a common ground for several graph matching methods.
 We propose our methods with a set of state-of-art methods using our own implementation.
 The scope of this work is to offer reproducible research and alternatives.